 (1889 Blankenberge – 1972 Avignon) "Family of Bathers on the Rocks" (Bathers on the Rocks).
-Original title: "Powerfully outlined, with a greatly reduced color palette, this work" by Masereel, who devoted himself to painting in his later years.
-He studied under Jean Delvenne at the Ghent Academy and graphic art under Jules de Bruycker.
-After graduating, he spent many years in Paris and was part of the circle around Romain Rolland.
-After World War II, he accepted a teaching position at the School of Applied Arts in Saarbrücken.
-The artist, born on the Flemish coast in Blankenberge, repeatedly returned to the coast in the summer, where he painted harbor scenes, sailors, and bathers.
-Oil on paper, mounted on cardboard.
+Original title: "A powerfully delineated work with a greatly reduced color palette" by Masereel, who dedicated himself to painting in his later years.
+He studied under Jean Delvin at the Ghent Academy and graphic arts under Jules de Bruycker.
+After completing his studies, he spent many years in Paris and was part of the circle around Romain Rolland.
+After World War II, he accepted a teaching assignment at the School of Applied Arts in Saarbrücken.
+The artist, born on the Flemish coast in Blankenberge, repeatedly returned to the coast in summer, where he painted harbor scenes, sailors, and bathers.
+Oil on paper, laid down on cardboard.
 Signed and dated 1955.
-Inscription by an unknown hand on the reverse.
+Inscription from an unknown hand on the reverse.
 Approximate dimensions 46.2 cm x 54.7 cm.
-Framed.
-Literature: Worms, Pierre: Masereel – Catalogue Raisonné, Beredeneerde Catalogus, Critical Catalogue, Mercator Foundation, Antwerp 1976; p.
+In a frame.
+Literature: Worms, Pierre: Masereel – catalogue raisonné, beredeneerde catalogus, critical catalog, Mercator Fund, Antwerp 1976; p.
 98, number 231.

 Friedrich Karl Gottsch